arangodb/docs-hugo/site/content/3.12/index-and-search/analyzers.md

 ---
 name: analyzerWildcard2
 description: |
-  Use a `norm` Analyzer to normalize the input to lowercase and convert accented characters to their base characters, then create trigrams from the string:
+  Use a `norm` Analyzer in a `wildcard` Analyzer to normalize the input to lowercase and convert accented characters to their base characters before creating trigrams from the string:
 ---
 var analyzers = require("@arangodb/analyzers");
 var analyzerWildcard = analyzers.save("wildcard_3", "wildcard", { ngramSize: 3, "analyzer": {